Are you a learner driver getting ready to take your driving test? If so, you may be wondering how many minors can you have on a driving test.

 There are three types of driving test faults:

-• Driving faults - a less serious fault.
-Something that is not potentially dangerous, but could become a serious fault if continued
+- Driving faults - a less serious fault.
+Something that is not potentially dangerous, but could become a serious fault if continued.
+You are allowed up to 15 driving faults in a UK driving test.

 What are driving test minor faults?